uhohspaghettioo/Canvas-Quiz-Taker/readme.md

 7. 🤝 **Support & Feedback**:
     - Need help or have suggestions?
 Please open an issue in the repository or reach out to the project maintainer.
+    - create a PR or open an issue to contribute :)

 ---